 Contacts and support

-The Postgraduate Association (PGA): The PGA has a dedicated student member in its executive for Graduate Teaching support, helping to enhance the experience of postgraduates who teach including training, conditions and support.
-For more information, or if you have any suggestions on developing and improving the experience of postgraduates who teach, please get in touch with Millie Green.
+The PGA has a dedicated student representative responsible for helping to enhance the experience of postgraduates who teach including training, conditions and support.
+For more information, or if you have any suggestions on developing and improving the experience of postgraduates who teach, please get in touch.